ShreyaPrasad1209/CodingNotes/M&S.md

 ## 3. Discrete Event System

 ### Time Advance Mechanism:
-DES models are dynamic in nature hence track of the current value of simulatedtimes has to be kept as the simulation proceeds.<br>
+DES models are dynamic in nature hence track of the current value of simulated times has to be kept as the simulation proceeds.<br>
 Time advance mechanism advances simulated time from one value to another.<br>
 Simulation clock gives the current value of simulated time.
 There are two principle approaches - Next event time advance  Fixed increment time advance.